Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of California, Santa Barbara

-UCSB allows recreational drone flights on campus with pre-approval.
-Flight area restricted to area south of Campbell Hall and west of Steck Traffic Circle.
+Restrictions: Recreational flights restricted to area south of Campbell Hall and west of Steck Traffic Circle.
+All requests must be approved by campus administration.
 Faculty, staff, and students may submit flight requests.

-YesUCSB Office of Research and Development / Environmental Health & Safety
+YesUCSB Administration / Environmental Health & Safety

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.